Fleshgrinder/phpstorm-file-templates/README.md

 Not all variables from the example are currently used in the provided template files, but maybe in the future.

-Afterwards compress the complete repository into a `.zip` file and rename it to `.jar`.
+Afterwards compress the `fileTemplates` folder, `installed.txt`, and `IntelliJ IDEA Global Settings` into a `.zip` file and rename it to `.jar`.
 Go to File > Import Settings… in your PhpStorm and select the previously generated `.jar` file.
+It is important that the compressed file's content is not nested in any subfolders, check again is case PhpStorm tells you that the file does not contain any settings.

 That's it, you're good to go now.